-Costs Tuition \$8300, inclusive of books, for program year 2020-2021.
+Tuition \$8300, inclusive of books.
 Tuition is due in full by the program start date.
-Deposit \$300 (Non-refundable and applicable to tuition) Lab Coat Water resistant coats worn while working in clinical testing areas are provided by Sanford USD Medical Center Rooms Students are responsible for their own living quarters Meals Available at moderate cost in the hospital cafeteria Transportation Students are responsible for their own transportation to and from Sanford USD Medical Center and outreach clinic locations.
+Tuition it to be paid to Sanford USD Medical Center by the student and not by the affiliated unversity/college.
+Deposit \$300 (Due upon acceptance of placement offer.
+Non-refundable and applicable to tuition) Lab Coat Water resistant lab coats worn while working in clinical testing areas are provided by Sanford USD Medical Center Rooms Students are responsible for their own living quarters Meals Available at moderate cost in the hospital cafeteria Transportat ion Students are required to have a valid driver's license as well as reliable personal transportation for travel to and from Sanford USD Medical center and outreach locations.
+These are the student's financial responsibility.
+9